dbt-labs/jaffle-shop/README.md

 1. Run `dbt build` to load the sample data into your raw schema, build your models, and test your project.

 2. Delete the `jaffle-data` directory now that the raw data is loaded into the warehouse.
+It will be loaded into a `raw_jaffle_shop` schema in your warehouse.
+That both `dev` and `prod` targets are set up to use.
+Take a look at the `generate_schema_name` macro in the `macros` directory to if you're curious how this is done.

 Have fun exploring dbt! 🎉